 It's a little difficult to narrow down Spain's list of weird and wacky festivals to fit on this page - so many of them would be considered bizarre to anyone born outside of Spain!
-People being chased by a herd of angry bulls and throwing tomatoes at each other are just some of Spain's most famous rituals in Spain that are carried out in the name of 'tradition', but there's plenty more bizarre festivals if you scratch beneath the surface.
+People being chased by a herd of angry bulls and throwing tomatoes at each other are just some of Spain's most famous rituals in Spain that are carried out in the name of "tradition," but there are plenty more bizarre festivals if you scratch beneath the surface.

 Bizarre & Weird Festivals in Spain

 Sometimes Spain can be a very surreal place.
 It is a country where you might hear Christmas carols in August (as part of the New Year's Eve celebrations in August), the fountains are filled with wine (in Cadiar in February and October and in Toro, Castilla y Leon in August) and farmers march their sheep through the center of Madrid just because they can.
 It is a country where some of the world's most traditional festivals take on a peculiar twist - with scatological Christmas traditions in Catalonia and Salamanca's bizarre Easter Monday tradition of welcoming back the city's 'ladies of the night' after their expulsion for Lent (in their Lunes de Aguas festival).

 The Tomatina Tomato Fight is one of the most famous of Spain's bizarre festivals, but it isn't the only time the Spanish throw things at each other.
 In Lanjarón in the Alpujarras (near Granada), the locals have a giant water fight each June 24.